- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 Whatever the cause of the issue may be, we will help you resolve it with the solutions below.

-Solution 1: Disconnecting All External Devices
+Solution 1: Disconnecting all external devices

-If hardware conflicts are causing the black screen with a cursor problem on your computer, then you should try removing the external devices.
-Doing so will help you identify the piece of hardware that is causing the issue.
-Simply follow the steps below:
+If hardware conflicts are causing the black screen with a cursor problem on your computer, you should try removing the external devices.
+Doing so will help you identify the piece of hardware causing the issue.

-1. Switch off your PC.
+- Switch off your PC.

-2. Remove all the external devices, including your headset, USB drive, and microphone.
+- Remove all the external devices, including your headset, USB drive, and microphone.

-5. If you are using a laptop, put the battery and plug the charger back.
+- If you are using a laptop, put the battery and plug the charger back.

-6. Now, switch on your computer as you normally would.
+- Now, switch on your computer as you normally would.

-If your PC boots without any issue, then you can try attaching your external devices one by one.
-After putting back an external device, restart your computer.
-If the black screen with a cursor shows up again, then you know which piece of hardware is causing the problem.
+If the black screen with a cursor appears again, you know which piece of hardware is causing the problem.
 In this case, it is best that you replace that item.

 This feature is available in Windows 7 and has been replaced in Windows 10 and 11 by Safe Mode, especially if you’re going through the Advanced Startup environment.